livetocode/tabular-data-differ/README.md

 This library requires that the submitted files are already sorted by some primary key to compare the two streams in a single pass, while loading at most two rows of data in memory.

+If your data is not already sorted, you can use my other lib https://github.com/livetocode/huge-csv-sorter, which can sort a huge file very efficiently thanks to SQLite.

 This allows us to diff two 600MB files containing 4 millions of rows in 10 seconds on my MacBook Pro.